telerik/xaml-docs/controls/radpdfviewer/showing-a-file.md

 Another option to set the reading mode is through the constructors that accept __FormatProviderSettings__ when creating a new instance of the **PdfDocumentSource** class.
 The __FormatProviderSettings.ReadAllAtOnce__ predefined settings are used by default.
-The PdfDocumentSource used in combination with __ReadAllAtOnce__, will throw the **Loaded event** after applying the document to the PdfViewer.
+The PdfDocumentSource used in combination with __ReadAllAtOnce__ will throw the **Loaded event** after applying the document to the PdfViewer.

 If you want to change this behavior to read the document pages when needed, you can create a new __PdfDocumentSource__ instance with __FormatProviderSettings.ReadOnDemand__ predefined settings.